Government funding of R&D

 Notes: The numbers are based on the various budgets of the departments.
 It concerns the budgets for R&D of the national government: the budgets of the provinces are not included in this.
 The fiscal part only concerns the WBSO / RDA, which is aimed at R&D (MIA / VAMIL are only aimed at innovation and are not included here).

 In the graph above, we see government direct R&D expenditure (in euros) increasing annually up to 2011.
 There was a decline in 2012.
 Subsequently, the total amount of government support in the long-term budget shows a slightly increasing trend until 2017.
-From 2017 to 2018, R&D expenditure rose sharply due to the extra investments from the 2017 Coalition Agreement.
-The increases from 2020 are mainly due to the National Growth Fund and the Ministry of Education.
+From 2017 to 2024, R&D expenditures rose faster due to the extra investments from the 2017 Coalition Agreement.
+The increases from 2021 are mainly due to the National Growth Fund and the Ministry of Education.
+A decline in R&D-expenditure is expected after 2024.
+The decline is mainly caused by the decision of the current government coalition to cancel the fourth and fifth rounds of the National Growth Fund and cuts in the research funding for universities and university medical centers.
+A part of the extra investments of the previous government coalition is reversed by the current one.

-The following table looks at the development of R&D expenditure per department in the period 2020-2026.
+The following table looks at the development of R&D expenditure per department in the period 2023-2029.
 An innovation-relevant component can be distinguished within R&D expenditure, which we will return to later in this fact sheet.
-In accordance with international agreements, the expenditure is based on the figures of the 2022 budget.

 Government R&D budgets by ministry, in millions of euros and as percentage of GDP